-16-9 PRIOR AUTHORIZATION
+16-10 PRIOR AUTHORIZATION

-- (A) Granting of prior authorization is a guarantee of payment when in accordance with Rule 18, RVP© and CPT© for those services/procedures requested by the provider per section16-9 (F). - (B) Prior authorization for payment shall be requested by the provider when: - A prescribed service exceeds the recommended limitations set forth in the Medical Treatment Guidelines; - (2) The Medical Treatment Guidelines otherwise require prior authorization for that specific service; - (3) A prescribed service is identified within the Medical Fee Schedule as requiring prior authorization for payment; or - (4) A prescribed service is not identified in the Medical Fee Schedule as referenced in section 16-6(C). - (C) Prior authorization for a prescribed service or procedure may be granted immediately and without medical review.
-However, the payer shall respond to all providers requesting prior authorization within seven (7) business days from receipt of the provider's completed request, as defined in section16-9(F).
+- (A) Granting of prior authorization is a guarantee of payment when in accordance with Rule 18, RBRVS and CPT® for those services/procedures requested by the provider per section16-10 (F). - (B) Prior authorization for payment shall only be requested by the provider when: - A prescribed service exceeds the recommended limitations set forth in the Medical Treatment Guidelines; - (2) The Medical Treatment Guidelines otherwise require prior authorization for that specific service; - (3) A prescribed service is identified within the Medical Fee Schedule as requiring prior authorization for payment; or - (4) A prescribed service is not identified in the Medical Fee Schedule as referenced in section 16-6(C). - (C) Prior authorization for a prescribed service or procedure may be granted immediately and without medical review.
+However, the payer shall respond to all providers requesting prior authorization within seven (7) business days from receipt of the provider's completed request, as defined in section16-10(F).
 The duty to respond to a provider's written request applies without regard for who transmitted the request. - (D) The payer, upon receipt of the "Employer's First Report of Injury" or a "Worker's Claim for Compensation," shall give written notice to the injured worker stating that the requirements for obtaining prior authorization for payment are available from the payer. - (E) The payer, unless they have previously notified said provider, shall give notice to the provider of these procedures for obtaining prior authorization for payment upon receipt of the initial bill from that provider. - (F) To complete a prior authorization request, the provider shall concurrently explain the reasonableness and the medical necessity of the services requested, and shall provide relevant supporting medical documentation.
-Supporting medical documentation is defined as documents used in the provider's decision-making process to substantiate the need for the requested service or procedure.
+Supporting medical documentation is defined as documents used in the provider's decision-making process to substantiate the need for the requested service or procedure. - (1) When the indications of the Medical Treatment Guidelines are met, no prior authorization is required.
+When prior authorization for payment is indicated, the following documentation is required: - (a) An adequate definition or description of the nature, extent, and necessity for the procedure; - (b) Identification of the appropriate Medical Treatment Guideline application to the requested service, if applicable; and - (c) Final diagnosis. - (2) When the service/procedure does not fall within the Medical Treatment Guidelines and/or past treatment failed functional goals; or if the requested procedure is not identified in the Medical Fee Schedule or does not have an established value under the Medical Fee Schedule, such as any unlisted procedure/service with a BR value or an RNE value listed in the RBRVS, authorization requests may be made using the "Authorized Treating Provider's Reguest for Prior Authorization" (Form WC 188).

-- (1) When the indicators of the Medical Treatment Guidelines are met, no prior authorization is required.
-If the provider requests prior authorization for payment, the following documentation is recommended: - (a) An adequate definition or description of the nature, extent, and necessity for the procedure: - (b) Identification of the appropriate Medical Treatment Guideline application to the requested service; - (c) Medical Treatment Guideline indications have been met; and - (d) Final diagnosis. - When the service/procedure does not fall within the Medical Treatment Guidelines and/or past treatment failed functional goals; or if the requested procedure is not identified in the Medical Fee Schedule or does not have an established value under the Medical Fee Schedule, such as any unlisted procedure/service with a BR value or an RNE value listed in the RVP©, authorization requests may be made using the "Authorized Treating Provider's Request for Prior Authorization" (Form WC 188). - (G) To contest a request for prior authorization, the payer is required to comply with the provisions outlined in section 16-10. - (H) The Division recommends payers confirm in writing, to providers and all parties, when a request for prior authorization is approved. - (I) If, after the service was provided, the payer agrees the service provided was reasonable and necessary, lack of prior authorization for payment does not warrant denial of payment.
-However, the provider is still required to provide, with the bill, the documentation required by section 16-9(F) for any unlisted valued service or procedure for payment. - (J) All medical records should be signed by the rendering provider.
+- (G) To contest a request for prior authorization, the payer is required to comply with the provisions outlined in section 16-11. - (H) The Division recommends payers confirm in writing, to providers and all parties, when a request for prior authorization is approved. - (I) If, after the service was provided, the payer agrees the service provided was reasonable and necessary, lack of prior authorization for payment does not warrant denial of payment.
+However, the provider is still required to provide, with the bill, the documentation required by section 16-10(F) for any unlisted valued service or procedure for payment. - (J) All medical records should be signed by the rendering provider.
 Electronic signatures are accepted.

-16-10 CONTEST OF A REQUEST FOR PRIOR AUTHORIZATION
+16-11 CONTEST OF A REQUEST FOR PRIOR AUTHORIZATION